OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/2_threats_through_use.md

 #### #DETECTADVERSARIALINPUT
-(runtime datascience).
+(runtime data science).
 Detect adversarial input: Implement tools to detect specific evasions in input (e.g. patches in images).

 The main concepts of adversarial attack detectors include:
   - Activation Analysis: Examining the activations of different layers in a neural network can reveal unusual patterns or anomalies when processing an adversarial input.
 These anomalies can be used as a signal to detect potential attacks.